SystemsApproach/sdn/trellis.rst

 In addition to Segment Routing, which establishes data paths between leaf switches, SD-Fabric also takes advantage of the Route and Mcast services introduced in Chapter 6.
-They determine which of the leaf-spine switches serve each IP prefix, and where to find all the hosts connected to each multicast group, respectively.
+They determine which of the leaf-spine switches serve each IP prefix and where to find all the hosts connected to each multicast group, respectively.

 SD-Fabric does not run distributed protocols like OSPF to learn about routes or PIM to construct multicast trees.
-Instead, it computes the right answers based on global information, and then pushes these mappings to the Route and Mcast services.
+Instead, it computes the right answers based on global information and then pushes these mappings to the Route and Mcast services.
 This is straightforward to do because SD-Fabric imposes the simplifying constraint that each rack corresponds to exactly one IP subnet.